Braid to Scarf Competition

 - Third place team: $150

 Teams of three people — one weaver and 2 spinners — will create a 8" by 68" scarf, spinning all the yarn for the weft and weaving it on a pre-warped rigid heddle loom in just 3 hours.
 The weaver will also be allowed to spin until the weaving begins if the team desires.
-The maximum number of teams is three.
+We reserve the right to limit the number of teams due to the limited space available.

 Teams will be responsible for bringing their own fiber and equipment.
 Please bring your own electrical cords for any type of device requiring electricity.
 Teams will be allowed into the Vendor Hall at 9:30 am (before the Hall opens) on Sunday to allow for setup in the Fiberatory.